 Providing great customer service as a real estate broker is about more than those one-on-one interactions, though.
 A solid customer service infrastructure gives you a system to handle your inbound calls with maximum efficiency and minimal effort.

-Here, we’ll talk about three essential components to your brokerage’s customer service system.
+Here, we’ll talk about three essential client service tips for real estate brokers like you.

 24/7 live answering for real estate brokers

 Real estate is a competitive business.
-Being responsive to your callers and website visitors is the first step in creating the relationships you need to build your brokerage.
+Being responsive to your callers and website visitors is the first tip for providing great client service as a real estate broker.